PLAN RISK RESPONSES

 Passive Acceptance: This is the 'do nothing' option that exists in every decision making scenario.
 It requires no further action except to document the Risk and periodically review it.

 Active Acceptance: More commonly we actively accept the Risk meaning we prepare a Contingency Plan, and set aside a Contingency Reserve (allowance, amount) of money, time, and other resources to deal with the Risk, should it arise.
 Each Risk actively accepted should have its own Contingency Plan, and Contingency amount of money, time, and other resources.
 Two possible active acceptance Responses for the Risk of schedule slippage are: Crashing, and Fast Tracking described here .
-More information about Contingency is found here .
+More information about Contingency is found on this download .
 Be careful not to "borrow" from one risk Response to pay for another.
 You might run out of Contingency Reserve!

 Here, then, are the steps for Accepting a Risk: